 - Took a Level in Badass: After the timeskip, he actually DOES become the new warden of Impel Down.

 - Walking Shirtless Scene: Never wears a shirt.
 Never.
 This is lampshaded by the guards when Mr. 2 posed as him, that even in the extreme temperatures of Level 4 and 5, Hannyabal would never wear anything but his pants to show how Badass he is.
 Unfortunately, it also doubles as Fan Disservice.

 - You Shall Not Pass: When push comes to shove, he will not let criminals escape from Impel Down.
 You need to get past him to do it, and he will not move.

 Twenty years ago, at the dawn of the Golden Age of Piracy, Kong was the Fleet Admiral.
 He's since been promoted.
-Now the second-most powerful person in the World Government, Kong's authority extends to not just the Marines but the Warlords, espionage agents, Cipher Pols, and Impel Down and Enies Lobby staff as well.
+Now the second-most (technically sixth-most, but who's counting) powerful person in the World Government, Kong's authority extends to not just the Marines but the Warlords, espionage agents, Cipher Pols, and Impel Down and Enies Lobby staff as well.

 - Authority Equals Asskicking: While technically speaking we have yet to see him do anything besides sit behind a desk, fans near-unanimously believe he will turn out to be this, based on the fact that he used to be Fleet Admiral, presumably going through Vice Admiral and full Admiral to get there, both of which have asskicking as a job requirement.